matty271828/deployments/README.md

 Once you have your Stripe API key, the deployment will automatically:

-- ✅ Create the "Premium Plan" product (if it doesn't exist)
+- ✅ Create domain-specific products and prices for each domain
-- ✅ Create the monthly price (£9.99)
+- ✅ Store price IDs in the domain mappings (R2)
-- ✅ Set up all environment variables
+- ✅ Set domain-specific environment variables on Pages projects
+- ✅ Configure the auth service with Stripe integration

 ### Payment Endpoints